No relations have yet been associated.

 Definition contributed by MLewis about five years ago:participant is presented with a series of letter strings constructed according to an artificial and finite set of rules, after which the participant must determine whether new strings follow or violate the grammar established by the first series.REVISION 1

-Definition contributed by RPoldrack about five years ago:View Term Event Log
+Definition contributed by RPoldrack about six years ago:View Term Event Log